godot-rust/gdnative-book/src/projects/index.md

 While part of the book, this chapter is _not_ an official list of "featured" entries; project authors themselves are responsible for the up-to-dateness and accuracy of their description.

+Unless otherwise noted, projects are powered with Godot 3 and the GDNative-Rust binding.